assemzh/ProbProg-COVID-19/README.md

 STEPS:

-1. Get the virus statistic by the Virus-model -->
+1. Get the virus statistic by the Virus-model --> virus_model.ipynb

-2. Infer statistics on how policies affect the virus spread by the Change-point model
+2. Infer statistics on how policies affect the virus spread by the Change-point model. --> changing_point.ipynb

 3. Create model for virus spread: Generative model (SEIRD) --> Simulation_and_Policy.ipynb